thomasdondorf/puppeteer-cluster/README.md

 ### Examples
 * Minimal example
 * Crawling the Alexa Top 1 Million
-* Using options.data.device when crawling
+* TODO Using options.data.device when crawling
-* Multiple tasks, each URL is run by one task (example: crawl google results and extract page title from pages)
+* TODO Multiple tasks, each URL is run by one task (example: crawl google results and extract page title from pages)
-* Multiple tasks, each URL is run by multiple tasks (example: multiple tests, that need to be executed)
+* TODO Multiple tasks, each URL is run by multiple tasks (example: multiple tests, that need to be executed)
-* Cancel after some depth of crawling a page, crawl each page only once
+* TODO Cancel after some depth of crawling a page, crawl each page only once

-## DONE (TODO remove)
-* skipDuplicateUrls -> true|false

 ## TODO
 * priority for jobs
 * Continue a previously started cluster process
-* add debugging options
 * Run multiple tasks per job

-* Make a peerDependency

 ## Features
 Use this library, if you need a relibable crawler based on puppeteer.
 This library takes care of: